spoon98/care-transition-dashboard/README.md

 -   **JSON Mode**: The OpenAI API call is configured with `response_format: { type: "json_object" }` (for compatible models like `gpt-4-turbo-preview` or newer `gpt-3.5-turbo` versions) to enforce JSON output.
 -   **Validation**: The API route includes parsing and basic validation of the LLM's JSON response to ensure it conforms to the expected structure.
 Fallback error cards are generated if validation fails.

+## Challenges and Trade-offs

+-   **LLM JSON Reliability**: While JSON mode significantly improves reliability, LLMs can still occasionally produce slightly malformed JSON or deviate from complex schemas.
+The backend includes validation and error handling for such cases, attempting to provide a graceful fallback.
+-   **Prompt Engineering Iteration**: Crafting effective prompts for consistent structured output is an iterative process.
+The current prompts are a good starting point but might need further refinement based on more diverse queries and data.
+-   **Token Limits**: Providing extensive discharge summaries in the prompt can consume a large number of tokens, potentially hitting model limits or increasing costs.
+For production, strategies like data summarization, embedding-based retrieval of relevant context, or using models with larger context windows would be necessary.
+-   **Error Handling**: The application implements client-side and server-side error handling.
+Server-side logs provide details for debugging, while the client displays user-friendly messages.
+-   **localStorage Limitations**: Chat history persistence via localStorage is convenient for single-user, single-browser sessions but has size limitations (typically 5-10MB) and is not suitable for sensitive data in a production healthcare environment without encryption and proper access controls.
+It also doesn't sync across devices.